DisasterMan78/c-vpo/README.md

 NPM

-Install Chromedriver from http://chromedriver.storage.googleapis.com/index.html Be sure to add path to chromedriver file to your PATH variable
+Install Chromedriver from http://chromedriver.storage.googleapis.com/index.html Be sure to add path to chromedriver file to your PATH variable.
+Instruction on doing this for your operating system can be found online.

 > Be sure to keep Chromedriver up to date with your Chrome version
 > If you get this error it may be due to an out of date Chromedriver
 > `Error: ECONNREFUSED connect ECONNREFUSED 127.0.0.1:50472`
+> If you have recently updated to the latest version of Chrome, a compatible version of webdriver may not be available yet.
+The Webdriver version should match the Chrome version number.

+### Install

-Clone the repo, then from the project directory run
+Clone the repo from GitHub, enter the project directory and run

 `$ npm install`

 ### Config

-Supported sites are configured in sites.json - Nomenclature be haaaard...
+Supported sites are configured in `sites.json` - Nomenclature be haaaard...

-Copy or rename users_sample.json to users.json and add your details, including the path to your CV - users.json is ignored by Git, so will never be uploaded to a repo, exposing your security info to the world.
+Copy or rename `users_sample.json` to `users.json` and add your details, including the path to your CV - `users.json` is ignored by Git, so will not be uploaded to a repo, exposing your security info to the world.

-As you will bee keeping these passwords in a plain text file, it is HIGHLY recommended that you do NOT reuse any of the passwords for the jobsites, and you should encrypt your disk.
-Support for password managers obviating the need for these details to be stored is planned for the future.
+As you will be keeping these passwords in a plain text file, it is HIGHLY recommended that you do NOT reuse any of the passwords for the jobsites, and you should encrypt your disk.
+Support for password managers obviating the need for these details to be stored is considered for the future.
+(It's a wishlist item, don't hold your breath)

 ### Run